st3r4g/swvkc/README.md

   sketched, but it needs to be made more robust (some assumptions about the buffer formats should be removed too).
 Addressing this once the issue above is solved.
+* Playing with overlay planes (bypassing Vulkan) in the meantime.
 * The Wayland protocol has been implemented partially so only simple specific clients work at the moment.
 I'm currently interested in the buffer sharing mechanism and all the interactions between DRM, GBM and Vulkan.